ringarochkryss/bandwebsite/README.md

 ---

 ### Layout & UX
-To mirror a 60:s style the layout for this website is old school with:
+To mirror a entertaining 60:s style the layout for this website is old school with:
 * retro crazy colors (defined below)
 * old school buttons in navbar and footer
 * rounded corners on images
 * custom-made old-style icons
+* Some silly hovering of icons

 The wireframe and all icons is made in MS Word.
 As this is a site about artists -the site aims to be artistic.
 * User should get a feeling of the music by looking at the site.